The Unfiltered Blog

 Buying a house?
 You need to ask these questions about its HVAC system

-By Jason Gassmann, Vice President of Residential Sales
+By Jason Gassmann, President

 There are few processes more confusing and stressful than those involved in buying a house.
 Balancing loan applications, appraisals and home inspections is enough to make anyone consider renting forever.
 According to a recent study, first-time buyers made up 35 percent of all home buyers, and 66 percent of buyers 36 years and younger were first-time buyers.